eheisig/eheisig.github.io/index.md

 Howdy!
 This is my personal website.
 My name is Emma Heisig, and I am a perennially busy college student.

-Additionally, you can check out some of my work on [my LinkedIn profile](nwww.linkedin.com/in/emmaheisig)
+Additionally, you can check out some of my work on [my LinkedIn profile](https://www.linkedin.com/in/emmaheisig).

 ---

 I use she/her pronouns!
-If you want to know more about it, here's [the link to a a great article](https://pronouns.org/what-and-why)!
+If you want to know more about pronouns, here's [the link to a great article](https://pronouns.org/what-and-why)!

 If you'd like to contact me, you can do so at [site@eheisig.com](mailto:site@eheisig.com)